awsdocs/aws-cdk-guide/v2/hello_world.md

 ------

+**Warning**
+To keep this tutorial simple, your Lambda function URL is defined without authentication\.
+When deployed, this creates a publicly accessible endpoint that can be used to invoke your function\.
+When you are done with this tutorial, follow [Step 11: Delete your application](#hello_world_delete) to delete these resources\.

 ## Step 6: Synthesize a CloudFormation template<a name="hello_world_synth"></a>

 In this step, you prepare for deployment by synthesizing a CloudFormation template with the CDK CLI `cdk synth` command\.
 This command performs basic validation of your CDK code, runs your CDK app, and generates a CloudFormation template from your CDK stack\.